‘Days Of Our Lives’ Spoilers: Will Stefano Outsmart Rafe?

 — Celebrity News (@UpdatedCeleb) January 5, 2017

-On an upcoming Days of Our Lives episode, Rafe does come to the conclusion that the key belongs to someone who looks like Stefano.
+On an upcoming Days of Our Lives episode, Rafe comes to the conclusion that the key belongs to someone who looks like Stefano.
 This leads him on a chase to find what the key belongs to.
 He will find out that the key belongs to a safe deposit box, but considering nothing is as it seems on Days of Our Lives, this might lead Rafe nowhere on his search.
 Despite having the help of the others, Rafe feels like he’s not accomplishing anything while in Prague.

-Days of Our Lives spoilers state that even though Rafe is discouraged this doesn’t mean that he’s going to abandon his plans.
+Days of Our Lives spoilers state that even though Rafe is discouraged, it doesn’t mean he’s going to abandon his plans.
 It’s said that whereas Rafe turns up empty, Shane may have a big lead for the group when it comes to getting them one step closer to Stefano.
-Shane is going through a lead separate from Rafe, and it may pay off in the long run.
+Shane is chasing a lead separate from Rafe, and it may pay off in the long run.
 As the search for Stefano goes on, more people are coming along to lend a helping hand, including Kayla and Steve.
 The couple is said to make this trip about romance too, now that they’re officially back together on Days of Our Lives.

 ‘Days of our Lives’ Spoilers: Leaked Audition Reveals Deimos Has Snapped; May Kill Sonny https://t.co/ydaGhlkD8x #DAYS pic.twitter.com/g3s8DcRC6T